Adwords with Unknown Budgets and Beyond: Preliminaries

+The Adwords problem generalizes a variety of settings in the literature on online resource allocation.
+We formalize this connection by discussing an online resource allocation problem that is known to be equivalent to the Adwords problem.
+Terminology from this setting and the Adwords problem will be used interchangeably throughout the paper.

-\emph{Online Budgeted Allocation (OBA):} Consider a complete bipartite graph $G$ with vertex set $(I,T)$.
-Vertices $i\in I$, called \emph{resources}, have budgets $(B_i)_{i\in I}$ and per unit rewards $(r_i)_{i\in I}$.
-Resource and their rewards and budgets are known to us.
-The remaining vertices $t\in T$, called \emph{arrivals}, are unknown a priori and arrive sequentially.
-When a vertex $t\in T$ arrives, we see their \emph{bids} $(b_{it})_{i\in I}$.
-The bid vector $(b_{it})_{i\in I}$ indicates that arrival $t$ is interested in up to $b_{it}$ units of resource $i$, for every $t\in T,\, i\in I$.
-Every arrival is interested in at most one resource.
-Given the bids for arrival $t$, we must immediately and irrevocably \emph{match} the arrival to at most one resource.
-If arrival $t$ is matched to resource $i$, $b_{it}$ units of $i$ are consumed and we receive a reward $r_i$ per unit of $i$ consumed with the caveat that the total reward/revenue from $i$ can not exceed budget $r_i\, B_i$.
-In other words, the total reward from $i$ is capped at $r_i\, B_i$.
-The goal is to decide the allocation/matching for arrivals without any knowledge of future arrivals and such that the total reward is maximized.
+\textbf{Online Budgeted Allocation (OBA):} Consider a complete bipartite graph $G$ with vertex set $(I,T)$.
+Vertices $i\in I$, called \emph{resources}, have capacities $(B_i)_{i\in I}$ and per-unit rewards $(r_i)_{i\in I}$.
+Resources, their rewards, and capacities are known to us.
+Vertices $t\in T$, called \emph{arrivals}, are unknown a priori and arrive sequentially.
+We use $T$ to denote the set of arrivals as well as the total number of arrivals.
+When a vertex $t\in T$ arrives, we see \emph{bids} $(b_{i,t})_{i\in I}$ that indicate $t$ is interested in up to $b_{i,t}$ amount of resource $i\in I$.
+Given the bids for arrival $t$, we must immediately and irrevocably match the arrival to at most one resource.
+If $t$ is matched to $i$, $b_{i,t}$ amount of $i$ are consumed, subject to availability.
+If the remaining capacity of $i$ is less than $b_{i,t},$ then matching $t$ to $i$ uses up all the remaining capacity.
+We receive a reward $r_i$ per-unit of $i$'s consumed capacity.
+The total reward from matching $i$ is capped at $r_iB_i$.
+The goal is to decide the allocation/matching for arrivals without any knowledge of future arrivals such that the total reward is maximized.

-The Adwords problem is an instance of OBA where resources correspond to ads, arrivals to queries, and arrival bids $(b_{it})_{i\in I}$ represent the bid of advertisers $i\in I$ for query $t$.
-The per units rewards $r_i$ are set to 1 in Adwords for every $i\in I$.
-On the other hand, an instance of OBA with bids $b_{it}$, budgets $B_i$, and per unit revenues $r_i$, is equivalent to the Adwords setting with scaled bids $r_ib_{it}$ and budgets $r_iB_i$.
+The Adwords problem is an instance of OBA where resources correspond to advertisers and arrivals correspond to queries.
+The per-unit rewards $r_i$ are set to 1 in Adwords for every $i\in I$. { On the other hand, an instance of OBA with bids $b_{i,t}$, capacities $B_i$, and per-unit rewards $r_i$, is equivalent to the Adwords setting with scaled bids $r_ib_{i,t}$ and budgets $r_iB_i$.} Due to this observation, without loss of generality (w.l.o.g.), we let per-unit rewards